 When I was a teenager and things were quiet in our house I used to lie on the living room carpet and gaze up at the ceiling.
 This was a guilty pleasure since my dad frowned on such laziness.
 He had a Protestant work ethic, without actually being a Protestant.
 I wasn’t really thinking of anything while lying there; just ‘being’, as some might say.
 I was pleasantly absorbed without being completely lost to myself as I often am when watching TV or reading a book.
 Then someone would come home and I would quickly get up and act all Protestant and busy myself with something.

 I think the feeling of just ‘being’ is a state of mind meditators try to achieve.
-They do this by sitting cross-legged and eyes closed on the floor, ringing a little bell, making a pointless circle of their thumb and index finger and observing their breath.
-While there is nothing wrong with any of this they still look a bit stupid and pompous to me.
+They do this by sitting cross-legged and eyes-closed on the floor, ringing a little bell, making a pointless circle of their thumb and index finger and observing their breath.
+While there is nothing wrong with any of this they still look foolish and pompous to me.
 Surely there must be a less ridiculous way to relax your mind?

 While being busy comes fairly naturally to most of us, just being doesn’t.
-I suppose gazing up at the ceiling is one way of practising being but there is always the risk of drifting off into thinking and then into sleep.
-Spend enough time doing this and you become fat and lazy.
-Yet the other extreme is to be an automaton, doing stuff for the sake of it.
-Habit gets you from your bed in the morning to your bed at night, from cradle to grave.
+I suppose gazing up at the ceiling is one way of practising but there is always the risk of drifting off into thinking and then into sleep.
+Yet the other extreme is to be an automaton, just doing things for the sake of it.
+Mindless habit gets you from your bed in the morning to your bed at night, year in year out.

-So though meditators might have discovered a way to relax their minds while still staying awake I feel they should be a little less po-faced about the whole thing.
-While meditating they look like they take themselves awfully seriously.
-If they could just cut out the foolish ringing of bells and the finger and thumb nonsense and just ‘be’ then I might be more receptive to what they are doing.
-As it is they look like self-obsessed would-be mystics to me.
+So though meditators might have discovered a way to relax their minds while staying awake, I feel they should be a little less po-faced about the whole thing.
+They seem to take themselves awfully seriously.
+If they could just cut out the daft tinkling of bells and the finger and thumb nonsense then I and some others might be more receptive to what they are doing.

-So while it would be nice to be while at the same time doing I still have my doubts about the whole enterprise.
+While it would be nice to be and do at the same time I still have my doubts about the whole enterprise.
 My first doubt is that ‘being’ might of its nature be, like relief, a temporary feeling that can’t last.
-The second is that ‘being’ may be just a hippy fantasy like free-love, something daft I read about in my impressionable youth and now can’t shake.
-It may not be a viable lifestyle at all but just be what lazy, navel-gazing westerners do when all of life’s challenges have been taken away.
-Then all that remains is to ‘chill’ until death.
+The second is that ‘being’ may be just some hippy fantasy, something that impressed me in my impressionable youth and now can’t quite grow out of.
+It may be simple navel-gazing that soft westerners do when most of life’s challenges have been taken away by the welfare state.
+All that now remains is to ‘chill’ until death.